KennethWussmann/panthora/docs/hosting/hosting.md

 ## Docker Compose

 Once deployed you can reach tory at `http://localhost:3000`.
+For configuration of Tory refer to the [Configuration docs](./configuration.md).

 ```YAML
 version: "3.9"